 How to Prepare Your Dog for a Hunt

 - Obedience is Key

-Before the hunt, you will need to train your dog in both obedience and drills.
+Before camping with dogs, you will need to train your dog in both obedience and drills.
 Train him with basic obedience lessons to keep them under control while hunting.
 Teach them how to sit on trees, stands, or in water for long periods of time.

 Other drills include steading, marking caught game, lining (running straight to the game), and handling.
 Use bumpers for this.
-That way, your dog will know how to hunt and catch game properly.
+That way, your dog will know how to hunt properly.

 - Stay Cool

 While you are hunting, you need to be prepared for the weather.
 To ensure that you and your dog will remain dry throughout the entire hunt, make sure to bring the necessary gear.
 If you’re going to hunt overnight, prepare a high-quality tent for you and your dog.
 You can also bring some sheets to ensure you and your dog’s comfort at night.